-Our Youth Ambassadors are a dynamic team of volunteers aged 16- 24 years old working together to share their voice and the voice of the peers to help tackle some of the employment barriers young people face in the UK.
-Here Sagar tells us about his journey since joining us in January 2017:
+Our Youth Ambassadors are a dynamic team of volunteers aged 16- 24 working together to help tackle some of the employment barriers young people face in the UK.
+Sagar Haria tells us about his journey since joining us in January 2017.

-“I’m Sagar Haria and have been a youth ambassador for youth employment UK since January 2017, and between March 2016 – December 2017 I was a member of Leicester City Young People’s Council and Deputy Member of UK Youth Parlament.
 I am passionate about increasing the number of young people in employment or education, and youth participation in decisions that affect them.
-Currently, I am a member of the Policy and Drafting Team for the Commonwealth Youth Forum 2018, which is a part of the Commonwealth Heads of Government Meeting and studying a Business Management degree at Pearson College London”.
+Currently, I am a member of the Policy and Drafting Team for the Commonwealth Youth Forum 2018, which is a part of the Commonwealth Heads of Government Meeting, and studying a Business Management degree at Pearson College London.

 Why Did You Join Youth Employment UK As A Youth Ambassador?